navis-org/navis-flybrains/README.md

 >>> flybrains.download_vfb_transforms()

 # Register the transforms - this is only necessary if you just downloaded them
-# Alternatively just restart your Python session and import flybrains
+# Alternatively, just restart your Python session and import flybrains
 >>> flybrains.register_transforms()
 ```

+> [!CAUTION]
+>  The URL for the JRC2018F <-> JRC2018M transform (`JRC2018U_JRC2018M.h5`)
+>  was incorrect in `flybrains` version `0.2.6`.
+If you downloaded it using that
+>  version of flybrains you need to manually remove the file, update flybrains and
+>  download again using a newer version.

 In the future, simply importing `flybrains` is sufficient to make the
 transforms available to [navis](https://navis.readthedocs.io/en/latest/):